TripPilotApp/trip-pilot-server/README.md

 3. Next, the Wizard will prompt you to choose a connection method.
 Select **Connect Your Application**.
 When the Wizard prompts you to select your driver version, select **Node.js** and **3.6 or later**.
 Copy the provided connection string.

 For more details on how to access the Connection Wizard and complete the steps described above, see the [**official documentation**](https://docs.atlas.mongodb.com/connect-to-cluster/).

+# trip-pilot
+In the project directory run: npm i

+To start the server : npm run dev

+A brief desc of the folder for dev purpose public/: This directory stores static files such as images, CSS, and JavaScript files.

+src/: This directory contains all the source code for the application.

+api/: Contains API endpoints or routes and their respective controllers.

+config/: Houses configuration files such as Multer, MongoDB connection, cloudinary configuration, etc.

+controllers/: Contains feature-specific controllers.

+errors/: Contains error handling middleware.

+interface/: Stores Typescript interfaces for MongoDB models

+middleware/: Houses middleware functions such as JWT authentication.

+models/: Contains MongoDB models.

+Services/: This are functions that communicate to our database

+utils/: Houses helper functions used throughout the application.
 ###

 # API Reference: